ivs-kuleuven/platosim3/docs/source/ScriptingInPython.md

-# Scripting in Python {#ScriptingInPython}
+# Scripting in Python {#scriptingInPython}

-The basic functionality of the C++ code is to model a part (i.e. sub-field) of one of the four CCD that are attached to the normal camera (A, B, C, or D) or to the fast camera (AF, BF, CF, or DF) of one of the telescopes on the platform.
-You can initiate PLATO simulations from within Python, e.g. to automatically select the correct CCD or to combine multiple telescopes on the platform.
+The basic functionality of the C++ code is to model a part (i.e. sub-field) of one of the four CCD that are attached to the normal camera (1, 2, 3, or 4) or to the fast camera (1F, 2F, 3F, or 4F) of one of the telescopes on the platform.
+You can initiate PLATO simulations from within Python.

 Under <code>/docs/tutorials/ScriptingInPython</code> you can find a basic tutorial on scripting PlatoSim3 in Python.

 We advise you to install <a href="https://docs.continuum.io/anaconda/install">Anaconda</a> as Python distribution, as this already has most of the required packages installed.
 It comes with a GUI, called Spyder, from which you can run your Python scripts.

+---

 ## Configuring Python